What Every Cat-Owner Should Know About Cat Urine Crystals

 Any pH-altering medical condition can cause crystals, such as cat kidney disease or a urinary tract infection and even urethral obstruction.

-The infectious bacteria of a UTI (Urinary Tract Infection) produces urease and Urethral Obstruction which prevents your cat from urinating, which alters the pH balance of their urine and can contribute to the urinary stone formation of the crystals or "Struvite".
+The infectious bacteria of a UTI (Urinary Tract Infection) produces urease and Urethral Obstruction which prevents your cat from urinating.
+This alters the pH balance of the cat’s urine and can contribute to the urinary stone formation of crystals or "Struvite".

 Additionally, dietary and metabolic factors can cause these tiny crystalline structures, including: